yssource/crp/src/idioms/exceptions.md

 due to a programming bug, the function panics.
 Undefined behavior can only occur if unchecked variants of functions are used with unsafe Rust.

-Many libraries in Rust will offer two versions of an API, one which returns a `Result` or `Option` type and one of which panics, so that the interpretation of the error (expected exceptional case or programmer bug) can be chosen by the caller.
+Some libraries in Rust will offer two versions of an API, one which returns a `Result` or `Option` type and one of which panics, so that the interpretation of the error (expected exceptional case or programmer bug) can be chosen by the caller.